infor-design/enterprise-ng/QUICKSTART.md

 # enterprise-ng QuickStart Guide

-This quickstart guide demonstrates how to build and run a simple Angular application using the **enterprise-ng** package (**@infor/sohoxi-angular**).
+This quickstart guide demonstrates how to build and run a simple Angular application using the **enterprise-ng** package (**ids-enterprise-ng**).

-You can download the latest version of the code from [quickstart](http://git.infor.com/scm/soho/sohoxi-angular-quickstart.git).
+You can download the latest version of the code from [quickstart](https://github.com/infor-design/enterprise-ng-quickstart).

 ## Prerequisites